OtherRealms/Shot-Manager-Guide/index.rst

 Most rules follow the principle of; override data A with data B, if a collection is defined, the affect will be restricted to that collection.
 Rules defined in the Rule Book can then be re-used by assigning them to the shots individually.
 If the following shot doesn't have a rule, the data block will be reset to its original or default state.
 Caution: large scenes with many objects may take longer to switch between shots.

-Material,Light, Camera & Mesh Rules
+Material, Light, Camera & Mesh Rules
 ===================================
 .. image:: ShotRules.JPG

 These rules follow the principle of override data A with data B. Therefore, you are provided with two data slots, left (a) and right (b).
 A is considered the original data and will serve as the default fallback.
-When assigned to a shot, all objects containing data A will be overriden to contain data B.
+When assigned to a shot, all objects containing data A will be overridden to contain data B.

 * **Filter**, use the collections filter to limit overrides to objects within the filter collection.
 * **Type**, Material overrides have two source types.
 'Data' refers to materials stored in the objects mesh data block.
 'Object' refers to the containing object data.
 See Blender's documentation for material link. https://docs.blender.org/manual/en/latest/render/materials/assignment.html#material-slots